An Exploration of the Difference Between Leadership and Management

 “Recognizing the leadership role of managers helps in appreciating the comprehensive and multifaceted nature of running successful organizations, where different styles of leadership coexist and complement each other to achieve a common purpose.”

-To ensure that you’re playing your part as a manager or a leader, see to it that all the members of your team — operational, managerial, and those in leadership positions — are interconnected and on the same page.
+To ensure that you’re playing your part as a manager or a leader, see to it that all the members of your team — operational, managerial, and those in leadership positions — are interconnected by providing them with the tools they need to keep the channels of communication open.

-Pumble, a business communication app, can help you realize your full potential as a leader or a manager.
-Pumble helps you improve team performance by centralizing communication and making collaboration easier with features like:
+Pumble, a business messaging app, can help you realize your full potential as a leader or a manager by centralizing communication and making collaboration easier.
+You can use it to:

-Take advantage of the powerful software that will save your team time and increase their productivity — try out Pumble for free.
+So, take advantage of the powerful software that will save your team time and increase their productivity.

 BojanaPejatovic